Future Public - Rahel Aima - Free Culture?

 September 2017

 Earlier this year, I visited Doha’s Museum of Islamic Art.
 The I.M.
 Pei-designed building is immediately stunning in its synthesis of different Islamic styles, particularly the muqarnas of its interior dome.
 What stuck with me was the enviable breadth and quality of works on display, which brought together art and artefacts from across the Muslim world, with an emphasis on Iran and South Asia.
-And especially how, unlike the Elgin Marbles and Rosetta Stone at the British Museum, the Nefertiti bust at Berlin’s Neues Museum, or the Met’s entire Islamic wing, these objects somehow felt right, as if they’d somehow come home.
-I thought about the reports that a good portion of the objects looted from Iraq, and more recently, Syria now end up here, or in other Khaleeji collections, and that perhaps it’s not the worst thing in the world.
+Unlike the Elgin Marbles and Rosetta Stone at the British Museum, the Nefertiti bust at Berlin’s Neues Museum, or the Met’s entire Islamic wing in New York, these objects somehow felt right, as if they’d somehow come home.
+I thought about the reports that a good portion of the objects looted from Iraq and, more recently, Syria have now ended up here, or in other Khaleeji collections, and that perhaps it’s not the worst thing in the world.

 The problem with the idea of the global cultural commons is that it assumes a global cultural patrimony.
-As a concept, it boasts all the feelgood solidaristic vibes of Woodie Guthrie’s protest folk classic “This Land is Your Land.”
-Notably, Guthrie took the tune from an older Carter Family tune called “When the World’s on Fire,” yet ironically for much of the world’s population, the world never stopped burning.
+As a concept, it boasts all the feelgood, solidaristic vibes of Woodie Guthrie’s protest folk classic “This Land is Your Land.”
+Notably, Guthrie took the tune from an older Carter Family tune called “When the World’s on Fire,” yet, ironically for much of the world’s population, the world never stopped burning.
 And like Guthrie’s song, the idea of a global cultural patrimony conveniently elides the asymmetric power dynamics, deprivations, and outright loot-and-pillaging of settler and other types of colonialism.
-Ironically for a song that explicitly criticizes private property and the enclosure of the commons, its refrain of “this land was made for you and me” suggests the Christian Zionist slogan of “a land without people for a people without a land.”
-Except like the Palestinians that once inhabited modern Israel, America—among many other states—is built on the systematic eradication, in one form or another, of a native population.
+Paradoxically for a song that explicitly criticizes private property and the enclosure of the commons, its refrain of “this land was made for you and me” parallels the Christian Zionist slogan of “a land without people for a people without a land.”
+Except, like Israel in its treatment of Palestinians, America—among many other states—is built on the systematic eradication, in one form or another, of a native population.
 A more contemporary analogy might be people who rush to write “First!” in comment sections, ignoring those in the greys—those without enough cultural capital; those who might be unverified or not even recognized as human.

 Now consider public space in an American city.
-It might be best understood not by who it includes but those it seeks to keep out, from the homeless to those playing music too loudly, walking dogs, drinking in public, or just dressed the wrong way.
-Depending on who you are, doing some things in public may even get you killed: wearing a hoodie or selling loosies on the street, CDs outside a supermarket, holding a fake gun, leaving your bachelor party on the morning of your wedding, driving with a broken tail light, walking towards police, or walking away from police.
+It might be best understood not according to whom it includes but according to those it seeks to keep out, from the homeless to those playing music too loudly, walking dogs, drinking in public, or just dressed the wrong way.
+Depending on who you are, doing some things in public may even get you killed: wearing a hoodie or selling loosies on the street, selling CDs outside a supermarket, holding a fake gun, leaving your bachelor party on the morning of your wedding, driving with a broken tail light, walking towards police, or walking away from police.
 Land, unless you’re an Oregonian rancher, follows a similar pattern.
-To even be in America as a non-citizen requires a passport (but not a Syrian, Iranian, Sudani, Libyan, Somali, or Yemeni one), and documentation of funds, family or business ties, evidence of your tourist itinerary, and above all, a verifiable intent to leave.
+To even be in America as a non-citizen requires a passport (but not a Syrian, Iranian, Sudani, Libyan, Somali, or Yemeni one) and documentation of funds, family or business ties, evidence of your tourist itinerary, and, above all, a verifiable intent to leave.

 Visualization of digital archaeology techniques for constructing a 3D virtual model.
 Image: The Million Image Database.

-In September 2016, the ICC set a remarkable precedent by passing a nine-year sentence on Malian militant Ahmad al Faqi al Mahdi for orchestrating attacks on nine of Timbuktu’s mosques and mausoleums in 2012.5 He was charged with a war crime—the first time for an act of cultural destruction.
+In September 2016, the ICC set a remarkable precedent by passing a nine-year sentence on Malian militant Ahmad al Faqi al Mahdi for orchestrating attacks on nine of Timbuktu’s mosques and mausoleums in 2012.5 He was charged with a war crime—the first time for such a charge to be made for an act of cultural destruction.
 While the ICC has indicted some 42 people to date, only three have been charged.
-Everyone indicted thus far has been an African, inciting suspicions of bias that has resulted in South Africa and Burundi withdrawing from the court, and the African Union exhorting all its member states to follow suit.6 Herein lies the problem (among many) with the ICC: for a genocide or war crime or crime against humanity to be even investigated in the first place, a state has to ratify the Rome Statute which established the court.
+Everyone indicted thus far has been an African, inciting suspicions of bias that has resulted in South Africa and Burundi withdrawing from the court, and the African Union exhorting all its member states to follow suit.6 Herein lies the problem (or, one among many) with the ICC: for a genocide or war crime or crime against humanity to be even investigated in the first place, a state has to ratify the Rome Statute that established the court.
 Countries like the United States or Russia, which are not signatories, cannot be prosecuted.
 On the level of cultural terrorism, the situation is exacerbated by the fact that neither Iraq nor Syria, whose ancient buildings and artifacts are systematically being destroyed by ISIS, are party to the ICC.

 Photograph of Forensic Architecture, Bomb Cloud Atlas, 2016, as a part of “A World of Fragile Parts,” the 2016 exhibition for the Pavilion of Applied Arts at the Venice Architecture Biennale.

 What even is the artefact or monument in the age of shanzhai, of 3D printing?
 And what of its spiritual value to a community?
-Perhaps it’s worth thinking of the P2P file sharing model of programs like Napster or Soulseek which is, along with Wikimedia, open-source software and open-access publishing, and held up as an example of an information or knowledge commons.
+Perhaps it’s worth thinking of the P2P file sharing model of programs like Napster or Soulseek, which, along with Wikimedia, offer a form of open-source software and open-access publishing, and are held up as an example of an information or knowledge commons.
 It works because its users—each a member of those particular commons—distribute both resources (bandwidth, for example) and risk.
 Like a shared fridge, users can choose what they put into the commons.
 In the realm of culture, however, people very rarely have that choice.
 The same distribution of resources and risk happens here, but with decades and sometimes centuries of temporal lag: these cultural objects survive despite an often bloody history of coercion and forced assimilation.
 Downloading bootleg bhangra mixes today can get you a summons, but wearing a turban in Trump’s America might get you shot.
-Information, and data might want to be free, but what does culture want?
+Information and data might want to be free, but what does culture want?

 Notes